The Universe

 Emergence

-How does each new crystal element “know” what shape the other crystals at the other arms chose?
+How does each new crystal element “know” whether it is in branching mode or faceting mode?
 The answer is that the same physical and chemical conditions apply simultaneously at all points of the snowflake.
-If the snowflake is in a certain temperature, then each arm will grow to the specified length.
+If the snowflake is in a certain temperature, then each arm will grow in branching mode.
 This is not because one arm would talk to the other, but simply because this temperature is the same at all points of the snowflake.
-Add in that the crystals can only attach in one specific angle, and you get an identical process and hence an identical symmetrical shape at all points of the flake.
+When the snowflake is in another temperature, the entire flake will be in faceting mode.

 Now if the physical and chemical conditions lead to symmetrical snowflakes, why is each individual snowflake different from the rest?
-The answer again goes back to those conditions.
-Since snowflakes have higher density than air, they fall to the ground.
-In this journey, a snowflake will pass through different heights at different temperatures.
-The snowflake may also be blown up again into higher areas, so that the sequence of temperatures is not necessarily monotonously increasing.
-Each temperature entails a different optimal arm length for the crystal growth.
-Thus, if a snowflake falls through temperatures A, B, C, B, C, D, it will first form 6 arms of the length given by temperature A, then each arm will split into 2 arms of the length given by temperature B, then the arms split into arms of length C, length B again, length C, and length D. The sequence of temperatures and the time that the snowflake spends in each temperature determines the shape of the flake.
+The answer is that, in its journey to the ground, a snowflake will pass through different heights at different temperatures.
+The snowflake may also be blown up again into higher areas, so that temperature is not necessarily monotonously increasing.
+Each temperature dictates whether the snowflake is in branching mode or in faceting mode.
+In this way, the sequence of temperatures and the time that the snowflake spends in each temperature determines the shape of the flake.122

 We have seen that a local process can lead to global organization.
 So far, we have looked only at static shapes.
-We will now look at dynamic behavior that emerges from the behavior of smaller units.In the animal world, one example of dynamic behavior that emerges from local behavior is how ants find the shortest path to a food source.
+We will now look at dynamic behavior that emerges from the behavior of smaller units.In the animal world, one example of such dynamic behavior is how ants find the shortest path to a food source.
 Initially, the ants just stroll randomly around their nest.
 When one ant finds food, it brings a piece of this food back to the nest.
-While doing so, it leaves a trail of pheromones.
+While doing so, it leaves a trail of pheromones, i.e., chemical substances.
 Other ants that find these pheromones will follow them, and thus also find the food.
-Several ants will take several different paths to and from the nest.
+Different ants will take different paths to and from the nest.
 However, an ant will generally prefer to walk where it can smell the pheromones.
 The pheromones also become weaker with time.
 Now something very interesting happens: If there are two paths to the food, a shorter and a longer one, and each is followed by the same number of ants, then the ants on the shorter path will bring back the food much faster.
 Thus, their pheromone trail will be much fresher.
 This means that other ants are more likely to choose this path.
 Since these ants also leave a trail of pheromones, the shorter path will accumulate even more pheromones.
 Thus, even more ants will follow it.
 In the end, all ants wind up following the shortest path to the food.
-Here, a complex global problem (finding the shortest path between two points) was solved optimally by simple local behavior.
-In a similar way, ants routinely find the maximum distance from all colony entrances to dispose of dead bodies.
-With such mechanisms, a colony of ants achieves complex tasks such as constructing nests, taking care of their young, building bridges, and foraging for food.
+Here, a complex global problem (finding the shortest path between two points) was solved optimally by simple local behavior.125 In a similar way, ants use pheromones during house hunting, for recruitment to battlegrounds, to guide the building of tunnels, to inform individuals about their travel direction, and to measure the size of potential nest cavities126.

-Crucially, the solution to these problems does not require central coordination.
-The queen ant does not give direct orders and does not tell the ants what to do.
+Crucially, these procedures do not require central coordination.
+The queen ant does not give orders or tell the ants what to do.
 Instead, each ant reacts to stimuli in the form of chemical scent from larvae, other ants, intruders, food and buildup of waste, and leaves behind a chemical trail.
 The trail in turn provides a stimulus to other ants.
 Each ant is an autonomous unit that reacts depending only on its local environment and the genetically encoded rules for its variety of ant.
-Ants are extremely simple organisms, which lack any memory or intelligence, and yet collectively engage in seemingly intelligent behavior without the need for any planning, control, or even direct communication between the agents. .
+Ants are extremely simple organisms, with limited memory or intelligence, and yet collectively engage in seemingly intelligent behavior without the need for any planning, control, or even direct communication between them.127

 Another example of complex behavior in the animal world is swarming.
 Swarming is the collective movement of similar organisms in a larger structure.
 Birds, for example, form swarms, as do fish and insects.
 From an evolutionary perspective, swarming has several benefits for the participating organisms.
-First, as a peloton of professional bicyclists illustrate, it is more efficient to move in a swarm than to move alone.
-For example, geese in a V-formation conserve between 12-20% of the energy they would need to fly alone.
+First, it can be more efficient to move in a swarm than to move alone.
+For example, drones that swarm conserve up to 70% of the energy they would need to fly alone128.
 Second, a swarm makes it harder for a predator to single out an individual prey.
-Any swarm member that stands out in appearance will be preferentially targeted by predators.
-Hence, fish prefer to swarm with individuals that resemble them.
-Swarms also improve the chances of an individual to find a mating partner.
+Any swarm member that stands out in appearance will be preferentially targeted by predators.129 Hence, fish prefer to swarm with individuals that resemble them (or, more precisely: Those fish that did not have such a preference were eliminated and could not pass on their habit).

 - Any live cell with fewer than two live neighbors dies, as if caused by under-population.